ramkyc/fyers/docs/brownfield-architecture.md

 - **Hardcoded Holidays**: The `src/market_calendar.py` file contains a hardcoded list of holidays for 2025.
 This will need to be updated annually or replaced with a dynamic holiday calendar API.
 - **Live Order Execution**: The live order placement in `oms.py` assumes the order is filled at the signal price.
 A production-grade system would need to poll for the actual fill price and handle partial fills.
 - **Indefinite Tick Growth**: The `historical_ticks` table will grow indefinitely.
 A future enhancement could involve partitioning this data by month or year into separate files or tables for better performance.
-- **Disabled Live Strategy Execution**: The `LiveTradingEngine` has been refactored to be a reliable tick collector, but the logic to execute strategies on live data has been temporarily disabled.
-This requires a new architectural approach for resampling ticks into bars before feeding them to a strategy.
 - **WebSocket Deadlock (Mitigated)**: A previous version of the code could hang on shutdown because the `unsubscribe()` call would block the main thread while waiting for a response from the background thread.
 This was resolved by calling `connect(is_async=True)`, which prevents the library from blocking the main thread.

 ## 7. Project Source Tree